Living abroad and working on a task of fixed duration or attending college.

 If your Irish driving licence is lost or stolen while you’re abroad you can apply online for a replacement.
 All you need is your Public Service Card (PSC) and a verified MyGovID.
 The new licence will be posted to the address listed in your MyGovID account.
 Alternatively, you can apply in person at one of our NDLS centres when you return.

-International driving permits are only available to Irish residents with a current full driving licence.
-They are issued by the Automobile Association (AA) and are valid one year from the date of issue.
+An IDP is only available to Irish residents with a current full driving licence and is issued by the Automobile Association (AA).